mr-corso/heroku-buildpack-wildfly/README.md

 Caused by: java.util.concurrent.ExecutionException: java.lang.IllegalStateException: WFLYLOG0078: The logging subsystem requires the log manager to be org.jboss.logmanager.LogManager.
 The subsystem has not be initialized and cannot be used.
 To use JBoss Log Manager you must add the system property "java.util.logging.manager" and set it to "org.jboss.logmanager.LogManager"
 ```

-The Heroku Exec feature modifies the `JAVA_TOOL_OPTIONS` environment variable
+The Heroku Exec feature modifies the [`JAVA_TOOL_OPTIONS`][java-tool-options]
-that provides additional Java command-line options to the Java process.
-This is
+environment variable that provides additional Java command-line options to the
-probably due to the Java diagnostic tools that the Exec feature provisions.
-The
+Java process.
+This is probably due to the Java diagnostic tools that the Exec
-Exec feature adds the following command-line options to the environment variable
+feature provisions.
+The Exec feature adds the following command-line options
-(shown from the log):
+to the environment variable (as shown from the log):

 ```diff
 Picked up JAVA_TOOL_OPTIONS: